it13135/automata/code/README.md

   1. Automata descriptions are in xml files.

-  2. There is an editor for this xml files.
+  2. There is an editor for those xml files.

   3. Check if a word belongs to the language of the automaton